From defection to redemption in Castro's Cuba

-A meeting with a Buddhist monk at the gym was the catalyst for Nicolas to begin to see he might have something to live for.
+A meeting with a Buddhist monk at the gym was the catalyst for Cruz to begin to see he might have something to live for.

 Symbolically, Cruz decided to tear that same rope into three pieces.
 He then tied the pieces together and used it for a boxing exercise in the gym in which the boxers bob and weave around it.